MirxesLab/PanoramiR/README.md

 # Pipeline for Cancer Panel & PanoramiR Panel
-## Prepare Environment
+## Prepare environment
-The pipeline requires some R packages.
-Please refer to `resources/installPackage.R`.
+The pipeline requires certain R packages.
+Please refer to `resources/installPackage.R` for installation instructions.

 ## Prepare sample infomation sheet
 1. Sample information sheet is in `xlsx` format.
-2. There should be 7 columns in the sample information sheet.
+2. The sheet should have 7 columns with the following specifications:

-    1. First column: sample names defined by the customers.
+    1. **First column** : labeled as `S/N`.
+This column records sample names defined by the customers.
 These sample names will be used by figures.
-    2. Second ~ forth columns must be `Comparison 1`, `Comparison 2`, `Comparison 3`.
-They are pairwise comparison, using "A" as the experiment group and "B" as the control group. ∆CT is calculated by
+    2. **Second ~ Forth columns**: These must be labeled as `Comparison 1`, `Comparison 2`, and `Comparison 3`.
+They represent pairwise comparisons with "A" as the experiment group and "B" as the control group. ∆CT is calculated as $$avg(CT)_B - avg(CT)_A$$, where positive values indicate upregulation in the experiment group, and negative values indicate downregulation.
-        $$
-        avg(CT)_B - avg(CT)_A
-        $$
-        Therefore, possitive values of ∆CT represents miRNAs are upregulated in experiment groups and negative values of ∆CT represents miRNAs are downregulated in experiment groups.

-    3. Fifth column should be the IDs given to the qPCR results.
-Pipeline uses these ID as "patterns" to read in qPRC results. **Each pattern should be uniqe to only 1 qPRC excel file**.
-Good IDs: 001, 010, 100.
-Bad IDs: 1, 10, 100.
+    3. **Fifth column**: IDs assigned to the qPCR results in `xlsx` format.
+Each ID should be unique to only one qPCR Excel file.
+Examples of good IDs are 001, 010, 100, while examples of bad IDs are 1, 10, 100.
-    4. Sixth column is sample description which can be left empty.
+    4. **Sixth column**: sample description, which can be left empty.
-    5. Seventh column is `Sample Type` (cannot change the name of this column).
-The pipeline will check the sample type of each comparison.
-In each comparison, the sample type should be the same.
+    5. **Seventh column**: This column must be labeled as `Sample Type`.
+The pipeline checks the sample type for each comparison, and within each comparison, the sample types should be the same.

 ## Prepare the configration files
-Change the paths and parameters in `config_change.R` to apply the pipeline to different datasets and different situations.
+Modify the paths and parameters in `config_change.R` to customize the pipeline for different datasets and situations.

 ## Run the pipeline `run_pipeline.R`
-1. Change the diretory to the ones in which you stored the scripts.
+1. Change the diretory to the ones where you stored the scripts.
-2. For line 7 to line 10 is the code to run the pipeline.
-Please change the parameters used by the `rmarkdown::render` function.
+2. Lines 7 to 10 contain the code to execute the pipeline.
+Please update the parameters used by the `rmarkdown::render` function:

     1. `input`: the `RMD` file used to compile the report
     2. `output_file`: the file name of the report
-    3. `output_dir`: the directory stored the report
+    3. `output_dir`: the directory where the report will be stored.
-    4. `params`: the path of configration file prepared above.
+    4. `params`: the path of configration file prepared earlier.
 ```
 rmarkdown::render(input = cancer,
                   output_file = 'CancerPanel.html',